Edited by: Jessica Merritt

 That being said, we were able to convince our kids to try out the other pools, too…

-Right next to the Hyatt Regency Maui Resort and Spa was the Hyatt Residence Club, a timeshare property that you can tour during your stay.
+Right next to the Hyatt Regency Maui Resort and Spa was the Hyatt Vacation Club, a timeshare property that you can tour during your stay.
 This property is mostly apartment-style accommodations with kitchens and multiple bedrooms, which is nice for families.

 This property is a bit smaller and quieter than the resort but has its own set of amenities, including pools, a bar, a store, and grills that guests of the Hyatt Regency can use.